dotnet/docs-maui/docs/user-interface/visual-states.md

 When the <xref:Microsoft.Maui.Controls.Entry> is in the `Normal` state, its background is lime.
 When the <xref:Microsoft.Maui.Controls.Entry> gains input focus its font size doubles.
 When the <xref:Microsoft.Maui.Controls.Entry> becomes disabled, its background becomes pink.
 The <xref:Microsoft.Maui.Controls.Entry> doesn't retain its lime background when it gains input focus.
 When the mouse pointer hovers over the <xref:Microsoft.Maui.Controls.Entry>, but isn't pressed, the <xref:Microsoft.Maui.Controls.Entry> background becomes light blue.
 As the Visual State Manager switches between the visual states, the properties set by the previous state are unset.
 Therefore, the visual states are mutually exclusive.

-If you want the <xref:Microsoft.Maui.Controls.Entry> to have a lime background in the `Focused` state, add another `Setter` to that visual state:
+If you want the <xref:Microsoft.Maui.Controls.Entry> to have a lime background in the `Focused` state, add another <xref:Microsoft.Maui.Controls.Setter> to that visual state:

 ```xaml
 <VisualState x:Name="Focused">